tanfwong/sdr_notes/_sources/ch5/iq.md

     the corrections making the IRR in the single-tone example at least
     $-50$ dB and the low-IF image suppressed by at least 45 dB.
-However, the continuous transmission of the offset tone appears to have skewed the long-term averaging correction of the RC DC offset in the first example.
+However, the continuous transmission of the offset tone appears to have skewed the long-term averaging correction of the RX DC offset in the first example.